Zorkator/libfde/Readme.rst

 Naming
 ------

-The library development started with the idea of providing abstract data types in Fortran, what resulted in naming the library libfde.
+The library development started with the idea of providing abstract data types in Fortran, what resulted in naming the library **libadt**.
-Meanwhile this focus shifted and it contains a lot more, so it really should be renamed to libfde (Fortran Development Extensions) to reflect better it's purpose and contained functionality.
+Meanwhile this focus shifted and it contains a lot more, so it really should be renamed to **libfde** (Fortran Development Extensions) to reflect better it's purpose and contained functionality.
-While the repository already got renamed to libfde, the prefix used internally is _still_ *fde*.
-This prefix will change in one of the next releases, but it should not have a great impact on codes using the libraries.
+This prefix has changed recently and it should not have a great impact on codes using the libraries, but keep an eye on such errors.

 Basic principles and state of development